wp-plugins/wp-app-studio/readme.txt

 [Click for more info](http://emarketdesign.com/documentation/wp-app-studio-documentation/using-web-apps/ "Wp App Studio App Data Migration")

- *Create Shortcodes*
+ *Create Views*

-* Create macros called shortcodes without coding.
+* Design how you want display your content using views.
-* Design your shortcode layout with tags of most built-in data retrieval functions using WYSIWYG editor.
+* Design your view layout with tags of most built-in data retrieval functions using WYSIWYG editor.
-* Filter your shortcode data by ID, Author, Date etc.
+* Filter your view data by ID, Author, Date etc.
-* Add your shortcode to a page or a post as well as a text widget.
+* Add your view to a page or a post as well as a text widget using shortcodes.
-* Ability to attach custom css to your shortcode layout
+* Ability to attach custom css to view layout
-* Sort your shortcode data by criteria provided ascending or descending.
+* Sort your view data by criteria provided ascending or descending.
-* Filter your shortcode data by its publish status.
+* Filter your view data by its publish status.
-* Ability to limit number of entity records to show.
+* Ability to limit number of records to show.
+* Attach views to search forms to format search results.
 * A simple page navigation is provided and displayed when the number of records exceed the number defined.

 [Click for more info](http://emarketdesign.com/documentation/wp-app-studio-documentation/design-web-apps/creating-shortcodes/ "Creating Wp App Studio Shortcodes")